atlas604/mpc-project/writeup_report.md

 ## Model Predictive Control with Latency

-Latency is handled with predicting the state of x, y, psi and velocity 100ms in the future, and then processed through the MPC solver.
+Latency is handled by predicting the state of x, y, psi and velocity 100ms in the future, and using this information to process through the MPC solver.
+This way the control inputs are synced 100ms in the future.